-Note: There is a 20% off Zone Camping Pass sale running now (until March 14th, according to Thousand Trails’s website).
+Note: There is a 20% off Zone Camping Pass sale running at the time of writing this post (according to Thousand Trails’s website).
 One of the advantages of working with our connections (below), is they are the first to know if Thousand Trails extends it and can let you know.
 Or find you another promotional deal.

 Who do we recommend?

 If you want to contact our own trusted sources within Thousand Trails, they are Jim and Brandy Reneau – phone 770-622-4188 or email [email protected] – we know them personally and they take great care of our RVLove community.
 They will ensure you get the best deal, and they provide a great service.
 Even if you’re not ready to buy yet, shoot them a note and ask to be added to their contact list.
 They let you know when the next promotion is happening and answer any questions you may have.

 Jim and Brandy are very pro-active about getting you the very best deal but are NOT pushy or salesy.
 These are just a few of the many reasons we like and recommend them.

 If you are on the fence about Thousand Trails – and unsure whether you’ll like it or get value out of it – we suggest starting out with a Zone Camping Pass first.
 That’s what we did, and it ended up being a great decision for us.